mongerrr/mongerrr.github.io/_posts/2016-06-20-trials-name-board.markdown

 When designing this part, I looked to the community for ideas and feedback.
 This raised some good ideas, and also some things for me to look into.
 The idea of having a pen loop and scorecard bar, was one of the suggestion made by the [trials community](http://www.trials.com.au), which I thought was a great idea.

 The main issue that was raised by the community was concerns over the use of such a part with Motorcycling Australia's General Competition Rules.
-I was quite sure that the part would be sufficient to meet the GCR requirements, and to remove any doubt
+I was quite sure that the part would be sufficient to meet the GCR requirements, and to remove any doubt, I contacted Motorcycling Australia to seek guidance on the the issue.
+Their response indicated that the name board was fine to use, as long as the graphics had a clear background and 25mm tall lettering.
+They also gave a suggestion that any flashings on the graphics should be in a neutral colour, to avoid any confusion with other classes.
+For example, my original clubman graphics had a white background for clubman class with blue and yellow flashings on the graphics to match my bike's Sherco colours.
+The advice I got from MA was that blue and yellow are colours used for B grade and C grade, so to reduce confusion, I should use black flashings or something similar.
+I ended up using carbon flashings on my graphics and that was fine for competition rules.

+**Producing the Design**

+I will be posting another article with some suggestions for 3D printing the part based on different copies of the part that I have had printed.

+**Pictures**

+The overall 3D design

+The plastic mockup I used, which didn't have any mounting points, or pen holder.

+Some competition photos.
+Notice the change in my graphics to carbon flashings.

+2 different 3d prints of the part.
+I will go into detail on this in a future post.
+One was printed in 2 parts and has a visible seam.

+Final part on my bike with my new C grade graphics.

 If you appreciate my designs and would like to fund my future designs, I would greatly appreciate if you [made a donation](https://paypal.me/mongerrr).